Pedro Severino: Baltimore Orioles

 Severino was claimed off waivers by the Baltimore Orioles on March 23, 2019.
 He became the team's starting catcher when Jesús Sucre was designated for assignment on April 28, 2019.
 He set a career high with three home runs in a game in a 12–11 win over the Texas Rangers at Globe Life Park in Arlington on June 4, 2019.

 In 2020 for the Orioles, Severino slashed .250/.322/.388 with 5 home runs and 21 RBIs.
 He had the slowest home run trot of all major league players, at 28 seconds.

 Severino caught John Means' no-hitter against the Seattle Mariners on May 5, 2021.
 The only baserunner was on a dropped third strike by Pedro, the first time a perfect game has been lost in such a way.
 Severino played in 113 games for the Orioles in 2021, hitting .248 with 11 home runs and 46 RBIs.
 On November 3, 2021, the Orioles outrighted Severino to the Triple-A Norfolk Tides.
 However, he rejected this, making him a free agent.

 Milwaukee Brewers

 On November 21, 2021, the Milwaukee Brewers signed Severino to a one-year contract for $1.9 million.
 On April 4, 2022, Severino was suspended for 80 games after testing positive for Clomiphene, which was a violation of MLB's performance-enhancing drugs policy.
 He returned to the Brewers on July 3.
 Severino batted 4-for-18 (.222) in eight games before he was designated for assignment by the Brewers on August 3.
+He cleared waivers and was sent outright to the Triple-A Nashville Sounds on August 5.
+Severino elected free agency following the season on October 6.

 San Diego Padres

-On December 15, 2022, Severino signed a minor league deal with the San Diego Padres.
+On December 15, 2022, Severino signed a minor league deal with the San Diego Padres organization.
+He began the 2023 season with the Triple-A El Paso Chihuahuas, where he played in 18 games and hit .286/.400/.476 with 3 home runs, 8 RBI, and 3 stolen bases.
+On May 17, 2023, Severino requested and was granted his release by the Padres.

+Seattle Mariners

+On May 23, 2023, Severino signed a minor league contract with the Seattle Mariners.
+In 46 games for the Triple–A Tacoma Rainiers, he batted .230/.287/.399 with seven home runs and 28 RBI.
+Severino elected free agency following the season on November 6.

+Sultanes de Monterrey

+On February 17, 2025, Severino signed with the Sultanes de Monterrey of the Mexican League.